-To many observers, the 1981 election of Henry Cisneros as mayor of San Antonio, Texas, represented the culminating victory in the Chicano community's decades-long struggle for inclusion in the city's political life.
-Yet, nearly twenty years later, inclusion is still largely an illusion for many working-class and poor Chicanas and Chicanos, since business interests continue to set the city's political and economic priorities.
-In this book, Rodolfo Rosales offers the first in-depth history of the Chicano community's struggle for inclusion in the political life of San Antonio during the years 1951 to 1991, drawn from interviews with key participants as well as archival research.
+The 1981 election of Henry Cisneros as mayor of San Antonio was seen as the culminating victory in the Chicano community's decades-long struggle for inclusion in the city's political life.
+Yet business interests continue to set the city's political and economic priorities.
+The author offers an in-depth history of the Chicano community's struggle for inclusion in the political life of San Antonio during 1951 to 1991, drawn from interviews with key participants as well as archival research.

 This work addresses questions concerning the theory of the state through the use of a nonlinear dynamical theoretical model.
 This model identifies the principal structural reasons for the state's autonomy even though the state is a creation of the dynamical social relations of any society.